hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 ## Sorting

 Iroha 2 can sort items with [metadata](../objects/metadata.md) lexicographically if you provide a key to sort by during the construction of the query.
-A typical use case is for accounts to have a `registered-on` metadata entry, which when sorted allows you to view the account registration history.
+A typical use case is for accounts to have a `registered-on` metadata entry, which, when sorted, allows you to view the account registration history.

-[metadata](../objects/metadata.md), as the metadata key is used to sort query results.
+Sorting only applies to entities that have [metadata](../objects/metadata.md), as the metadata key is used to sort query results.